Lifetime Trusts

 The process

 Making a trust is a complex matter and will usually be done over two or three appointments.
-The first appointment will be a fact-finding exercise to give us all the information required to draft your trust documents.
-Some clients wish to meet to discuss the draft documents, and then once the documents are approved, a signing appointment will be arranged where you and any other trustees (if they can attend at the same time) will sign the documents, in the presence of a witness.
+The first appointment will be a fact-finding exercise to give us all the information required to draft your trust documents, which will usually be sent to you within 10 working days.
+Some clients like to meet again to discuss the draft documents, and then once the drafts are approved, a signing appointment will be arranged, again usually within 10 working days, where you and any other trustees (if they can attend at the same time) will sign the documents, in the presence of a witness.

 What will we need to know?